- What We Do

 Our regional trail priorities at POST promise to keep these feelings going.
 One of these priorities is to support the planning and development of the California Coastal Trail as it transects San Mateo County squeezing between the crashing waves along the coastal bluffs and the rising foothills.

 Highway 1 is also sandwiched between these landscapes as well as significant amounts of farmland, which POST is protecting and conserving through our Farmland Futures Initiative.

 Sections of the California Coastal Trail are open now, but what it promises to provide in the future is beyond epic.
 And this isn’t just a vision; this trail is an official priority designated in our State’s legislature.
 The trail will extend 1,200 miles between the borders of Oregon and Mexico offering a multi-use trail experience along the entire California coastline.
 Not so incidentally, POST’s work protecting farmlands is integral to our work on regional trails.

 In POST’s effort to protect farmland (and open space), we are also working in tandem to ensure that trail easements along the coast are secured in perpetuity for designation as part of the California Coastal Trail.

 This incredible landscape will be conserved to protect ecosystems, farms and recreational opportunities.
 What a trifecta!

-Here are two highlights from this uniquely-California trail experience; both are open segments of the developing California Coastal Trail.
-Keep in mind as you visit these trails that this is just the tip of the iceburg – the through-hiking/biking experience is well in the works, so stay tuned as I share more highlights and updates.
+Here are two highlights from this uniquely California trail experience; both are open segments of the developing California Coastal Trail.
+Keep in mind as you visit these trails that this is just the tip of the iceberg – the through-hiking/biking experience is well in the works, so stay tuned as I share more highlights and updates.